trxdave/cycleshop/README.md

 - EMAIL_HOST_USER: Your Gmail email address.
 - EMAIL_HOST_PASS: The 16-character app password.

+# Heroku Deployment

+This project uses [Heroku](https://www.heroku.com), a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.

+Deployment steps are as follows, after account setup:

+- Select **New** in the top-right corner of your Heroku Dashboard, and select **Create new app** from the dropdown menu.
+- Your app name must be unique, and then choose a region closest to you (EU or USA), and finally, select **Create App**.
+- From the new app **Settings**, click **Reveal Config Vars**, and set the value of KEY to `PORT`, and the value to `8000` then select *add*.
+- Further down, to support dependencies, select **Add Buildpack**.
+- The order of the buildpacks is important, select `Python` first, then `Node.js` second. (if they are not in this order, you can drag them to rearrange them)

+Heroku needs three additional files in order to deploy properly.

+- requirements.txt
+- Procfile

+You can install this project's **requirements** (where applicable) using:

+- `pip3 install requirements.txt`

+If you have your own packages that have been installed, then the requirements file needs updated using:

+- `pip3 freeze > requirements.txt`

+The **Procfile** can be created with the following command:

+- `echo web: node index.js > Procfile`

 # requirements.txt list

 This requirements.txt file lists the essential Python packages required for the CycleShop project.
 Each package serves a specific purpose: